 The notes are introduced during the ceremony in the box and sealed with the idea of opening it on your 5th wedding anniversary to drink that glass of wine (or liquor) together and read the notes that you have written.
 When you are finished, you can prepare new notes, a new bottle and seal the box again until the next anniversary you choose.

 There are a variety of symbolic rites that you can include into your ceremony.
 I always try to encourage my couples to choose something meaningful to them, something that adds an emotional touch to their ceremony and a ritual that they feel identified with.
-Apart from the rituals mentioned above, I have also performed cultural related rituals such as the Chinese tea ceremony or the Jewish breaking of the glass.
+Apart from the rituals mentioned above, I have also performed cultural related rituals such as the Chinese tea ceremony, the Christian lasso ceremony or the Jewish breaking of the glass.
 Every year I learn new rites and rituals and I absolutely love how they enrich my ceremonies.symbolic rituals